Algiras/Miserable/blog/src/content/blog/2025-03-05-avoidingthesun.md

 The theme of the week is **Avoiding the Sun**.

+I remember when I had hobbies.
+Now my hobby is 'scrolling until my thumb hurts'.
+I'm an athlete of the attention economy, and I'm losing every single game.

 They told us to 'follow our passions' but neglected to mention that passion doesn't pay for health insurance.
 Now I'm just passionate about lying down in a dark room.

-The concept of a 'career path' is increasingly hilarious.
-It's more like a series of stumbles across a dark room full of Lego bricks.
-You just hope the next step doesn't hurt more.

 # The Aftermath

-The sun is coming up, which is a bit rude if you ask me.
-I didn't give it permission to end the safety of the night.

-Everything feels like it's made of cardboard and hope, and it's raining.
-But hey, at least I found a five-dollar bill in my coat pocket.
-It's enough for half an oat milk latte.
+I'm going to watch a documentary about deep-sea creatures because at least they have a good excuse for being under a lot of pressure.

+I've decided to be at peace with my own destruction.
+For the next hour, at least.
+I'm going to stare at a spider on the ceiling and call it 'meditation'.

 ***